-Students may be admitted to the Undergraduate Faculties or Graduate Studies on the basis of an RPL assessment in lieu of regular entrance requirements.
-This assessment will be conducted by the Admissions Office in the case of undergraduate applicants or the Dean of Graduate Studies Office in the case of graduate studies applicants, and will be done in consultation with the Coordinator of RPL.
+Note: PLAR for Admission.
+Students may be admitted to Graduate Studies on the basis of PLAR assessment in lieu of regular entrance requirements.
+This assessment will be conducted by the Dean of Graduate Studies Office in consultation with the Academic Department or Program and the Coordinator of PLAR.